storj/docs/app/(docs)/object-mount/linux/page.md

 Whether you’re setting up for creative workflows, remote storage access, or team-based collaboration, these pages will walk you through installation, setup, and day-to-day use.

+## Linux Package

+Object Mount is a scalable, high-performance POSIX compatibility layer that lets you interact with files stored on object storage such as Amazon S3, Storj Object Storage, Azure Blob Storage, Google Cloud Storage, or any S3-compatible object store hosted in the cloud or locally.

+**Object Mount for Linux** retains much of its original look and feel from its **cunoFS** heritage.

+Object Mount for Linux includes an Object Mount Command Line Interface (CLI), `cuno`, providing the highest performance and most straightforward way to interact with object storage.
+You will encounter many `cunu`-related commands, settings, and custom variables throughout your configuration and daily use of Object Mount for Linux.

+Object Mount functions via a user-mode library, `cuno.so`, which acts as a 🌐 [dynamic linker/loader](https://man7.org/linux/man-pages/man8/ld.so.8.html) intercepting applications (both dynamic and static) via fast, dynamic binary instrumentation.

 ## Object Mount: OS Version Differences

-Storj’s **Object Mount for Linux** retains much of its original look and feel from its **cunoFS** heritage.

-You will encounter many `cunu`-related commands, settings, and custom variables throughout your configuration and daily use of Object Mount for Linux.

-This is in contrast to the Graphical User Interface (GUI) experience that Object Mount presents to Windows and macOS users.
+Storj’s Object Mount for Linux, with its CLI-heavy user interface, is in stark contrast to the Graphical User Interface (GUI) experience that Object Mount presents to Windows and macOS users.

 Other OS differences include: